 Always buy from trusted sellers with verified reviews and trusted companies.

 The NES classic looks amazing.
 Ok, we got to admit that we are suckers for the old NES and Nintendo has made an amazing job with the new smaller NES Classic edition.
-The only real difference is that it’s smaller, you can’t use the old cartridges and that the back of the machine has a port for HDMI and mini USB power source.
+The only real difference is that it’s smaller, you can’t use the old cartridges and that the back of the machine has a port for HDMI and a mini USB power source.

 It still has the same feeling that the old NES with the sticky button press on the power and reset buttons.
 This again is a nice little touch in the design.